MichaelGrabinski/super-mario-neat/README.md

 ```
 Run looks for config and pickle files relative to `src/` when not given absolute paths.
 To run a neat checkpoint directly (compressed or not), point at it with `--file`; the best genome in the checkpoint population is used.
+When rendering you can slow playback with `--fps 30` (or `--fps 0` to run uncapped), record a GIF of the first episode with `--record out.gif`, and write per-episode run metrics to CSV with `--log-file path/to/run.csv` (defaults into `src/metrics`).
 <br>

 ## Config